Anayvtz/fullStackServer_project/readme.md

 # 2.1 create-order body
 ---------------------------------
-the array of cart. for ex.
+the array of cart (from users table). for ex.
 ```json
 [
     {